 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

-NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim October 6, 2011, as German-American Day.
-I encourage all Americans to learn more about the history of German Americans and to commemorate the many contributions they have made to our Nation.
+NOW, THEREFORE, I, BARACK OBAMA, President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim October 6, 2012, as German-American Day.
+I encourage all Americans to learn more about the history of German Americans and reflect on the many contributions they have made to our Nation.